Implementing Async Batch Invoice Processing with Celery

 import os

-def enforce_memory_guard(threshold_mb: int = 256):
+def enforce_memory_guard(threshold_mb: int = 256) -> None:

-"""Raise MemoryError if worker RSS exceeds threshold."""
+"""Raise MemoryError if worker RSS exceeds the per-worker budget."""

 process = psutil.Process(os.getpid())

-mem_mb = process.memory_info().rss / (1024 * 1024)
+rss_mb = process.memory_info().rss / (1024 * 1024)

-if mem_mb > threshold_mb:
+if rss_mb > threshold_mb:

-raise MemoryError(f"Worker RSS {mem_mb:.1f}MB exceeds {threshold_mb}MB limit")
+raise MemoryError(f"Worker RSS {rss_mb:.1f}MB exceeds {threshold_mb}MB limit")

 # tasks.py